-Our laboratory focuses on the development of novel single-molecule imaging tools in single cells to study the structure, function and dynamics of macromolecular assemblies.
+Our laboratory focuses on developing novel single-molecule tools in single cells to study the structure, function and dynamics of macromolecular assemblies.
 For example, we developed single-molecule gene expression reporting systems and chromosomal DNA conformation markers to probe the dynamics of gene regulation and transcription in bacterial cells.
 We also pioneered the use of superresolution imaging to probe the bacterial cell division machinery.
 Recently we expanded our horizons by collaborating with experts of different fields in biology to map the spatial organization of the genome and epigenetic markers of single human cells, and to develop new single-molecule based technologies for sensitive early detection of cancer markers in blood samples.
 Four major research directions are detailed below.

 Structure, function and dynamics of bacterial cell division complex